TheEuge/Simple/README.md

 - `index.html`: The main HTML file for the whole project.

 ## How to Use
-Open `index.html` in your web browser to view the project.
+Just download and open `index.html` in your web browser to view the project.

 ## Configuration
 No additional configuration files or installing dependencies is required.
 This project is intended to be minimal and static for fast functionality testing.